HireAbo/awesome-interview-questions-5000-jobs/Mathematics and Statistics/Statistics/Biostatistician.md

 Welcome to the Biostatistician Interview Preparation !
 This resource is designed to help you ace your Biostatistician interviews with confidence.

+Mathematics and Statistics are two closely related disciplines that deal with the study of numerical data, patterns, and relationships.
+While Mathematics focuses on abstract concepts and logical reasoning, Statistics involves the collection, analysis, interpretation, presentation, and organization of data.
+A subfield of Statistics is Biostatistics, which specifically applies statistical methods to biological and health-related research.
+Biostatisticians play a crucial role in designing clinical trials, analyzing biomedical data, and interpreting the results to make informed decisions in the fields of medicine, public health, genetics, and biology.
+They possess strong mathematical and statistical skills along with a deep understanding of biological and health sciences to address complex research questions and contribute to advancements in healthcare.

 ## 🚀 Overview

 Whether you're a seasoned Biostatistician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Biostatistician interviews to help you prepare and succeed.